JeongMyeonghoon1105/CodingLab/README.md

-# Website for Dongtan Coding Lab Academy
+# This Repo is source of Dongtan Coding Lab Academy Website
-Frontend code was downloaded from sb admin!
+Frontend source was downloaded from sb admin!